 Information for Graduate Program Administrators

-The sooner Colleen has the departmental approval form, the sooner the ETD is processed by the Dissertation Office.
 ETDs are assigned to Dissertation Office staff and audited to ensure they meet the university-wide requirements.
-Graduate program administrators may log in and view the decisions, revisions, and status of the ETDs submitted by their students.
-Colleen and her assistants will request changes or additional material from doctoral candidates as needed, so students should remain in contact with the Dissertation Office and with their graduate program administrator until convocation.
+Dissertation Office staff will request changes or additional material from doctoral candidates as needed, copying the graduate program administrator, so students should remain in contact with the Dissertation Office and with their graduate program administrator throughout the quarter.
 When the submission is in order, Dissertation Office staff will register the decision "Accept" on the ETD site, and the dissertation status will change to "Ready for Delivery."

 Doctoral candidates and graduate program administrators will be notified by email as soon as the ETD has been accepted and is ready for delivery.
 ETDs are delivered to ProQuest shortly after convocation.
 Once ProQuest Dissertation Publishing receives the ETD, it can take up to 12 weeks before it is available online in ProQuest Dissertations & Theses @ University of Chicago.